vikingdata/articles/linux/vm/DOING/IGNORE/Linux_dev_under_VirtualBox_part2_influx_ignore.md

     * Promethesus gathers data from multiple servers.
        * It can monitor, report, display itself.
     * Grafana will connect to promethesus for monitor, report, and display.
+* PMM setup on admin2 in another article
+    * PMM gathers data for cpu, mysql, etc from multiple servers.
+        *  It can also monitor, report, and display.
+    * Grafana connects to PMM to get data to monitor, report, and display.
+* Basic setup on admin3 in another article
+    * Telegraph makes stats locally
+    * Influx gathers data to database locally (or could be remote)
+    * Grafana connects to each Influx on each server to get data.
+        * Verify this -- grfana doesn't store locally.

 So why use Grafana?
 It has a good interface for dashboards.